ahming2000/ecolla-store-app-v1/README.md

 ```
 ### Admin login page
 You may login to the admin page with username `ahming` and password `Ksm10072000`

+### Problem faced when setup the wamp64
+- Only 2 of 3 services running, the one which not running is MySQL
+  - This problem coused by MySQL Service not running.
+Go to Windows `Services` and change the startup type of `wampmysqld64` to automatic and restart the computer may solve this problem.

 ### Resource
 This project also used: